Our Art Reproduction Techniques

-Lithography is one of the most common techniques offered in our shop.
-It is a printing technique that uses the properties of oil and water layers, which repel each other.
-Traditionally, a special limestone or metal plate is drawn with greasy chalk or Indian ink.
-The surface is then chemically treated so that the greasy drawing remains and the rest of the plate repels grease.
-The paint is applied to the plate and transferred to paper under the pressure of a lithographic press, which allows for detailed and fine prints.
-Modern machines equipped with automatic processes now commonly replace manual drawing and plate preparation, which speeds up and makes production more precise.
-In our shop you can find lithographs by authors such as Jan Soumar, Lucie J. Skřivánková, Markéta Kolářová, Karel Jerie and others.
+One of the most common techniques we offer at Chemistry Prints, lithography, works with the repelling properties of oil and water layers.
+Traditionally, we would draw on limestone or metal plates using greasy chalk or Indian ink, then chemically treat the surface so only the greasy drawing attracts ink while the rest repels it.
+We’d then apply paint to the plate and transfer it to paper using a lithographic press, creating delicate, detailed prints.
+Nowadays, modern machines have replaced manual drawing and plate preparation, making our production faster and more precise.
+In our shop, you'll find lithographs by Jan Soumar, Lucie J. Skřivánková, Markéta Kolářová, Karel Jerie and other artists.

 View all available lithographs